Fetch athlete session data

 The name

-field returns a text string of the workout's name as provided by the coach.
+field returns a text string of the block's name as provided by the coach.

 sets